kmsholcomb/docs-rackspace/doc/style-guide/index.rst

 *Last updated:* |today|

-This folder contains writing, style, and terminology guidelines for Rackspace Public Cloud and Private Cloud documentation.
+This document contains writing, style, and terminology guidelines for Rackspace Public Cloud and Private Cloud documentation.
 Use these guidelines to create clear, concise, and consistent technical documentation for Rackspace Cloud services.